lulav/ros2_fprime_bridge/README.md

 4. `ros2-build` - colcon builds the ROS 2 project.
 5. `build-fprime-ros` - build both the fprime and ROS 2 projects.

 They can be run by typing `ctrl+p`.
-In the drop-down menue type `task ` (space after task) and you should see them appear. **Note:** the only task you need to build and run is `launch-simulation`, the others are convinience tasks for development.
+In the drop-down menu type `task ` (space after task) and you should see them appear. **Note:** the only task you need to build and run is `launch-simulation`, the others are convenience tasks for development.

 #### Monitoring